 This means that when Cedar Park provides its more than 180 employees and their families with quality, affordable health insurance, it has to fund abortions.
 Failure to do so could mean fines and criminal penalties, including jail time.

-Jay and Sandy knew that their religious freedom was being violated.
-So Alliance Defending Freedom filed a lawsuit on Cedar Park’s behalf.
+Jay and Sandy knew that their religious freedom was being violated, so they contacted Alliance Defending Freedom.
+In March 2019, ADF attorneys filed a lawsuit on Cedar Park’s behalf.

 What’s at stake?

 When we hear people invoking the “separation of church and state,” it often means they want to shut believers out of the public square.
-But that concept is unconstitutional.
+But that concept is wrong.

 The state of Washington is violating the First Amendment right to religious freedom by trying to impose its pro-abortion views onto churches like Cedar Park, requiring them to pay for abortions.
 This is a violation of churches’ religious freedom.
-Unfortunately, Washington isn’t the only state with this kind of abortion law.
-That’s why Cedar Park challenged this law in federal court.
+That’s why Cedar Park challenged the law in federal court.